miloknowles/everystreet/README.md

 ## Cambridge GeoJson

-I downloaded the shapefile from (https://www.cambridgema.gov/GIS/gisdatadictionary/Boundary/BOUNDARY_CityBoundary)[here].
+I downloaded the shapefile from [here](https://www.cambridgema.gov/GIS/gisdatadictionary/Boundary/BOUNDARY_CityBoundary).

-Convert using (http://ogre.adc4gis.com/)[this tool], and make sure to specify `EPSG:4326` as the target SRS.
+Convert using [this tool](http://ogre.adc4gis.com/), and make sure to specify `EPSG:4326` as the target SRS.